 The War Powers Resolution of 1973 was built because of Vietnam.
 It exists for exactly this moment.
 On March 4, 2026, the Senate voted 47–53 not to use it.
 This was the eighth failed war powers vote since June.
 The eighth time Congress chose not to exercise the authority the Constitution gives it.

-Let me be clear: this is a failure that crosses party lines and spans decades.
+Let me be clear: This is a failure crossing party lines and spanning decades.
 Both parties have spent years ceding war powers to the executive branch — under presidents of both parties.
 Each time Congress looked away, it made the next unilateral action easier.
 What is different now is the scale.
 This is a full-scale war against a nation of 88 million people, launched while Congress was out of session, without a formal declaration, and without clearly defined objectives.

 The Slow Slide Into Forever